 Salt and black pepper, to taste

-4-5 medium zucchini, cut into noodles using a spiralizer or a vegetable peeler (blotting with a paper towel helps to absorb excess moisture)
+Zucchini, cut into noodles using a spiralizer or a vegetable peeler (blotting with a paper towel helps to absorb excess moisture)

 I combined the sauce ingredients in a glass measuring cup and stirred well until mixed thoroughly.
 Then I poured in over the meat that I had place in a bowl.